List of people from the London Borough of Richmond upon Thames: People in Petersham

 Petersham is a village on the east of the bend in the Thames south of Richmond, which it shares with neighbouring Ham.
 It provides the foreground of the scenic view from Richmond Hill across Petersham Meadows, with Ham House further along the river.

 Past residents include George Vancouver (1757–1798), Captain in the Royal Navy and one of Britain's greatest explorers and navigators, after whom the city of Vancouver in British Columbia, Canada is named.
 He retired to Petersham, where he wrote A Voyage of Discovery to the North Pacific Ocean, and Round the World while living in what is now called Glen Cottage in River Lane.
 He died in 1798 and is buried in the churchyard of Petersham Parish Church.
 The Portland stone monument over his grave, renovated in the 1960s, is now Grade II listed in view of its historical associations.

 People in St Margarets

 St Margarets takes its name from the former St Margaret's House, which was completed in 1827 although an earlier house of the same name stood on the site.
 It was the country house of Archibald Kennedy, 1st Marquess of Ailsa and later belonged to Francis Needham, 2nd Earl of Kilmorey, who are commemorated in local street names, including Kilmorey Gardens and Ailsa Road.

 Past residents include J. M. W. Turner (1775–1851), the English Romantic painter, printmaker and watercolourist.
-He commissioned the building of a country retreat on Sandycombe Road which is now known as Turner's House and is open to the public.
+He commissioned the building of a country retreat on Sandycoombe Road which is now known as Turner's House and is open to the public.